dylanaraps/wal/README.md

 `wal` is a script that takes an image (or a directory of images), generates a colorscheme (using `imagemagick`) and then changes all of your open terminal's colorschemes to the new colors on the fly. `wal` then caches each generated colorscheme so that cycling through wallpapers while changing colorschemes is instantaneous. `wal` finally merges the new colorscheme into the Xresources db so that any new terminal emulators you open use the new colorscheme.

+`wal` can also change the colors in some other programs, check out the [Customization](#customization) section below.

 [Album of examples (Warning large)](http://imgur.com/a/ttSOb)

 ![screen](http://i.imgur.com/4aLsvvW.png)